Actors from Liverpool Hope were set a challenge:

 To bring the Istanbul portrayed in the The Typing Man book vividly to life for people in Liverpool.

-The performance piece was devised from the ground up, in dual language workshops involving author A. T. Boyle, translator Gül Turner, creative producer Nathan Jones and Liverpool Hope actors.
+The performance piece was devised from the ground up, in dual language workshops involving translator Gül Turner, creative producer Nathan Jones, Liverpool Hope actors and author A. T. Boyle.

 The actors began to develop movement and sound ideas to convey the essence of the printed text, including:

 – how to convey meaning through another language (Turkish)

 – secrets and perceptions, public and private

 Devised movements and sound characterised the troupe’s perambulation through L1 shopping Centre in Liverpool.

 Experimental outdoor performances on the way to Central Library involved rides on long escalators and calling in to shops from bookies to M&S.